lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 internal loads modeled in Modelica is not taken into account in the sizing calculation, and users need to add such contributions to the results obtained by EnergyPlus.
-Also, as is usual in Spawn coupling, any supply air flow rate, infiltration, or interzonal air exchange specified in the EnergyPlus idf file is not taken into account in the sizing calculation.
+*To be discussed:* Infiltration, interzonal air exchange and internal loads that are specified in the EnergyPlus idf file is taken into account in the sizing calculation.

 Sizing specifications
 ^^^^^^^^^^^^^^^^^^^^^